DFHack/dfhack/Readme.rst

 Use at the embark screen to embark with the specified number of dwarves.
 Eg.
 ``startdwarf 500`` would lead to a severe food shortage and FPS issues, while ``startdwarf 10`` would just allow a few more warm bodies to dig in.
-Trying a number less than 7 may have strange effects.
+The number must be 7 or greater.

 stripcaged
 ==========